Therese Iknoian places 3rd in Washington Post Travel photo contest

 “We got a record number of entries.
 Did we mind looking at images of so many far-flung locales?
 Not at all,” wrote the Washington Post in its Sept.
 9 announcement.
 Looking at “these images was in many ways a trip of its own.
 Travel photography transports us as sure as travel does.”

 Learn more about HI Travel Tales here, or and find out more about Therese here and Michael here.
-Subscribe to the HI Travel Tales newsletter here to read more stories and see even more photos.
+Subscribe to the HI Travel Tales newsletter here to access premium content, more photos, and discounts only available to our Subscriber Club members.

 As an affiliate for Get Your Guide, Amazon.com, iVisa, Global Rescue, Think Tank, 5.11, Kuhl, Adorama, and others, we earn a small commission at no extra cost to you should you choose to purchase through the links in our posts.
 It is essential to mention that we only endorse products we believe in and personally use.
 Your support for HI Travel Tales through these purchases allows us to maintain a sustainable platform for creating valuable and relevant content for you.